LeonLow97/digital-wallet-provider-golang-vue-postgresql/README.md

 # Introduction

-- Creating a Mobile Wallet as a Software Engineer that provides mobile wallet as a service.
+- Creating a Digital Wallet as a Software Engineer that provides digital wallet as a service.

 ## 3 - Tier Architecture